 Jose Etcheverry, Lynda O’Malley and Jenifer Taylor (MES students)

-SSHRCToronto Region Conservation Authority (TRCA) The project identified effective approaches and strategies to increase renewable energy implementation rates through research and consultation with international/national industry experts, government regulators, NGOs, academics and community experts.
+SSHRC Toronto Region Conservation Authority (TRCA) The project identified effective approaches and strategies to increase renewable energy implementation rates through research and consultation with international/national industry experts, government regulators, NGOs, academics and community experts.
 It aimed at expanding the market for related technologies in Ontario particularly within the Greater Golden Horseshoe region.
-The report is available online and can be accessed at: ontarios-road-map-prosperity.pdf
+More information can be found in the report.

 Reconciling Canada: Non-Aboriginal Discourses and the Truth and Reconciliation Commission